opea-project/GenAIExamples/ChatQnA/README.md

 Refer to the [NVIDIA GPU Guide](./docker_compose/nvidia/gpu/README.md) for more instructions on building docker images from source.

+### Deploy ChatQnA into Kubernetes on Xeon with Intel TDX protection

+Refer to the [Kubernetes Guide](./kubernetes/intel/README_tdx.md) for instructions on deploying ChatQnA into Kubernetes on Xeon with services protected using Intel TDX.

 ### Deploy ChatQnA into Kubernetes on Xeon & Gaudi with GMC

 Refer to the [Kubernetes Guide](./kubernetes/intel/README_gmc.md) for instructions on deploying ChatQnA into Kubernetes on Xeon & Gaudi with GMC.